Fourqui/tv/countries/austria/_all-logos-mosaic-austria.md

 ## Austria 🇦🇹
 Right-click on a logo and copy the image address to get the direct url or click to open.
 The logo links will update automatically when I update a logo, unless the name has changed.
 You might need to refresh your app/device or clear cache to force in an update.
+All the logos have a width of 512px and optimized for smallest filesize.
+The logos are made to work for dark backgrounds.
+__Combined file size = 0,2mb__ 💾

 | ![nick-austria-at] | ![servus-tv-at] | ![sky-sport-austria-1-at] | ![sky-sport-austria-2-at] | ![sky-sport-austria-3-at] | ![sky-sport-austria-4-at] |
 |:-:|:-:|:-:|:-:|:-:|:-:|